Odisha train crash: Railways seeks CBI probe, hints at sabotage; two tracks repaired; many bodies unidentified | Business

 The minister said one passenger from the state - Gurumurthy, hailing from Sonthabommali village in Srikakulam district - died in the accident.

-However, 22 passengers were injured, one with a severe head injury, and efforts are on to trace 28 passengers who could not be contacted, he said.
+He said 22 passengers were injured, one with a severe head injury, and efforts are on to trace 28 passengers who could not be contacted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)